VILLE PLATTE, LOUISIANA

 In particular, the Eunice campus was looking to double its cardiology services to the community, as it hosts one of the top 100 cardiologists in the country.
-This volume expansion put a strain on the campus' resources.
-That's why in 2011 Chief Financial Officer Michael Fontenot was given the task of finding a high-quality yet fiscally sound interim cath lab solution.
+This volume expansion put a strain on the campus’ resources.
+That’s why in 2011 Chief Financial Officer Michael Fontenot was given the task of finding a high-quality yet fiscally sound interim Mobile Cath Labs.

 “We needed someone who would work with us within our guidelines and costs,” Fontenot said.
 “My goal was to keep it [the solution] within our budget, but still have a high-quality unit.”

-Mercy Regional Medical Center had previous experience with another mobile cath lab supplier - albeit, a negative one.
+Mercy Regional Medical Center had previous experience with another Mobile Cath Labs supplier – albeit, a negative one.

 In his search for a new solution, Fontenot found Modular Devices Inc. After his initial inquiry and quote request, a team of Modular Devices experts was immediately en route to Eunice to evaluate the hospital’s project and needs.

-The first step was to immediately bring in a reliable mobile cath lab to replace the one from the other supplier.
-Once the replacement mobile lab was delivered the plan quickly turned into looking at an interim modular lab as a better long-term solution for Mercy Regional Medical Center.
+The first step was to immediately bring in reliable Mobile Cath Labs to replace the one from the other supplier.
+Once the replacement mobile lab was delivered, the plan quickly turned into looking at an interim modular lab as a more appropriate long-term solution for Mercy Regional Medical Center.

-Several meetings took place before the delivery of the modular cath lab - an integral piece of Modular Devices' procedures that ensures a seamless installation and setup.
-Throughout this communication process, Modular Devices was empowered to not only understand the hospital's needs, but to provide services that would surpass expectations.
+Several meetings—an integral piece of Modular Devices’ procedures that ensures a seamless installation and setup—took place before the delivery of the modular cath lab.
+Throughout this communication process, Modular Devices was empowered to not only understand the hospital’s needs, but to provide services that would surpass expectations.

 Fontenot explained, “We knew what we were looking for to start off with.
 We were considering technology that we were currently using, that our cardiologist was already using and liked.
 Modular Devices recommended another unit, of higher quality, but within the same budget.
 They helped us come up with a more efficient piece of equipment, rather than what we originally were looking for.”